Paris Maghoma: Brentford

+Norwich City

+On 26 January 2026, Maghoma joined Championship club Norwich City, signing a three-and-a-half-year for an undisclosed fee.

 International career

 Maghoma was capped by England at U15, U16, U18, U19 and U20 levels.

+In September 2026, he was called-up by the DR Congo national team.

 Personal life

 Maghoma grew up in Finchley and attended Finchley Catholic High School.
 He is of DR Congo descent and his brothers Jacques and Christian are both footballers.